Counselling, Psychotherapy and CBT

 Adlerian Counselling and Psychotherapy

-I offer both short- and long-term counselling and psychotherapy, based on the psychology of Alfred Adler.
-Breaking with psychoanalysis, Adler developed a humanistic approach to psychotherapy, which embraces depth work (exploring unconscious processes and early experiences) and a practical understanding of wellbeing, based on encouragement and belonging.
+I offer both short- and long-term counselling and psychotherapy, based on the psychology of Alfred Adler (1870-1937).
+Breaking with psychoanalysis, Adler developed a humanistic approach to psychotherapy, which embraces depth work (exploring unconscious processes and early experiences) and a practical understanding of wellbeing based on encouragement and belonging.
 Adlerian psychology is aligned with existential as well as spiritual perspectives, and stands on the following key principles:

 We Create Meaning

 Changes in our lives can redefine what matters most to us, showing there are no absolute truths.
-Therapy can foster our creativity to question old views, find new significance, identity and fulfilment.
+Therapy can foster our creativity to question old views and discover new significance, identity and fulfilment.

 Purpose